BKmakesapps/RyansMeals2/README.md

 "# RyansMeals2"
 # RyansMeals2

-// Description This Meal Suggester app is a simple Android application that helps someone decide what to eat based on the time of day.
+// This Meal Suggester app is a simple Android application that helps someone decide what to eat based on the time of day.
 A person can enter either breakfast lunch and dinner and the app will display a list of meal suggestions for that specific time.
 The app includes a search button to display meal recommendations and a reset button to clear the input and results.

 // link to youtube video:
 https://youtube.com/shorts/6UXGfxMlqFw?si=KhACxqv-8DDX64dG